fxsheep/firehorse_land/Patch.md

 ## Hint
-Symbols of ADSP and modem firmwares can be acquired from Xiaomi factory firmwares, and it seems that the factory build of these Q6 FWs are the same as production builds.
+Symbols of ADSP and modem firmwares can be acquired from Xiaomi factory firmwares, and it seems that the factory build of ADSP Q6 FWs are the same as production builds.
 keyword: SW_S88537BA1_V036_M20_MP_XM-MIUI-FACTORY20